charmoniumQ/thesis/prelim_text/README.md

 >
 > --- [@rougierSustainableComputationalScience2017]

-The ACM opted to use the terms as they were defined in metrology, which resulted in the same definitions being applied to opposite words as Claerbout and Karrenbach [@herouxCompatibleReproducibilityTaxonomy2018, @plesserReproducibilityVsReplicability2018].
+The ACM opted to use the terms as they were defined in metrology [@InternationalVocabularyMetrology2012], which resulted in the same definitions being applied to opposite words as Claerbout and Karrenbach [@herouxCompatibleReproducibilityTaxonomy2018, @plesserReproducibilityVsReplicability2018].
 However, the ACM revised their definitions to be compatible with Claerbout and Karrenbach in 2020 [@acminc.staffArtifactReviewBadging2020], so the definitions are mostly in consensus.

 <!-- TODO: